 The good thing is that all protections that are added by the entertainment industry are soon hacked or bypassed.
 One such tool that helps you copy Blu-ray on Win or Mac is DVDFab Blu-ray Copy.
 It is the only tool that you need to clone/burn/copy Blu-ray on Mac/PC to another Blu-ray, ISO or a folder with just a few clicks required.

 Let’s see how to get you started with copying Blu-rays on Windows.
 The steps are almost the same with a Mac with a few minor differences such as the download and the installation process.
 Once you have the software installed, the steps are exactly the same.

-Download and install DVDFab Blu-ray Copy on your computer.
+Download and install DVDFab Blu-ray Copy in DVDFab 11 on your computer.
 Launch the program from the Start menu or through the desktop shortcut.

 Load the Blu-ray either by inserting the disc or by using the +Add button to load the Blu-ray folder/ISO from a directory on your computer.